Wilfredoo/resume-generator-app/README.md

 # Github Resume Generator

-A simple app that generates a resume from a github username.
+A simple app that generates a resume from a github username - coding challenge for Frontend Developer position at Exozet.

 ## How to use